-The Policy is different from fixedbenefit life insurance because You bear investment risks.
-The death benefit and cash value will increase or decrease as a result of the investment experience of the Subaccounts You select.
-Since Policy fees and charges are deducted from the Policy's cash value, the deduction will have a greater negative impact on the cash value and death benefit during periods of poor investment performance.
+The Policy is different from fixedbenefit life insurance because You bear the investment risks.
+The death benefit and Cash Value will increase or decrease as a result of the investment experience of the Subaccounts You select.
 However, the guaranteed minimum death benefit is never reduced based on negative performance of the Subaccounts.
+We bear the investment risk that the Fixed Account will produce a return equal to at least principal plus the minimum guaranteed rate of return.
+Because You may allocate no more than 50% of Your net premiums to the Fixed Account, investing in the Fixed Account does not eliminate investment risks.